bjrke/JSR305CheckstylePlugin/README.md

 Requirements
 ============

-JDK 7+
+* JDK 7+
-checkstyle 6.2+

-Notice: checkstyle 6.14 and 6.16 are known as broken, use 6.14.1, 6.16.1 or any new version
+* checkstyle 6.2+ (6.14 and 6.16 are known as broken, use 6.14.1, 6.16.1 instead)

 Usage
 =====

-To use copy JSR305Checkstyle-x.x.x.jar into your eclipse dropins directory or add it as compile lib to the classpath of the checkstyle task.
+Copy JSR305Checkstyle-x.x.x.jar into your eclipse dropins directory or add it to the classpath of your checkstyle task.

 Add this to your checkstyle.xml: